Framed bordism and Lagrangian embeddings of exotic spheres

+In this final Section, we collect the proof of some results which are needed for the gluing Theorem.

-\section{Pointwise estimates}
+\subsection{Pointwise estimates}

-In this appendix, we collect a series of pointwise estimates which are used throughout the paper.
+We start by collecting a series of pointwise estimates which are used for gluing.
 All the results are elementary in nature.
 The only reason for including them is that our chosen metric $| \_ |_{1,p,S}$ treats the norm of a vector field and of its covariant derivative differently as $S$ varies.
 In order to obtain uniform estimates that are independent of $S$, it does not therefore seem to be sufficient, at least if we work only with our family of metrics $g_{S}$, to bound an expression in terms of the $C^1$-norm of a vector field $X$.
 Rather, one needs to know its separate behaviour with respect to $|X|$ and $|\nabla X|$, and ensure that the terms multiplying $|X|$ can themselves be bounded in the $L^p$-norm.

 Let $\Sigma$ be a Riemann surface (in our example, either a strip or a disc), $w$ a map from $\Sigma$ to $M$, and $Z$ a vector field along $w$.
 Let $w_{Z} = \exp_{w} Z$, and let $\Pi_{w}^{w_Z}$ denote the parallel transport map along the image of the exponential map from $w$ to $w_Z$.
 Our first estimate is